isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A "concept" that is incomplete or without a well-specified semantics can still be useful.
 For example, it allows for some checking during initial experimentation.
 However, it should not be assumed to be stable.
-Each new use case may require such an incomplete concept to be improved.
+Each new use case might require such an incomplete concept to be improved.

 ##### Enforcement